-1. Open and Honest Dealings with Everyone who is Involved in the Purchasing Process.
-This includes all businesses with which this City contracts or from which it purchases goods and/or services, as well as all members of our staff and of the public who utilize the services of the Purchasing and Supply Team.
+1. Open and Honest Dealings with Everyone who is Involved in the Procurement Process.
+This includes all businesses with which this City contracts or from which it purchases goods and/or services, as well as all members of our staff and of the public who utilize the services of the Procurement and Supply Team.

-3. An Irreproachable Standard of Personal Integrity on the Part of All Those Delegated as Purchasing Representatives for This City.
-Absolutely no gifts or favours are accepted by the purchasing representatives of this City in return for business or the consideration of business.
-Also, the purchasing representatives of this City do not publicly endorse one company in order to give that company an advantage over others.
+3. An Irreproachable Standard of Personal Integrity on the Part of All Those Delegated as Procurement Representatives for This City.
+Absolutely no gifts or favours are accepted by the Procurement representatives of this City in return for business or the consideration of business.
+Also, the Procurement representatives of this City do not publicly endorse one company in order to give that company an advantage over others.